vivocha/appointments-scheduler-docs/README.md

 - `48h`: now + 48 hours
 - `6d`: now + 6 days at time 00:00:000

-`days`: required, the data source (const value or a context data property) where to get the number of days (starting from and including the day in `fromDate`) to compute the time slots availabilities for the chosen Appointment Type.
+`days`: required, the data source (const value or a context data property) where to get the number of days (starting from and including the day in `fromDate`) to compute the time slots availabilities for the chosen Appointment Type. **Allowed maximum number of days is 15**, if you need to compute availabilities for more days you must repeat block execution changing the `startIn` and `days` parameters.

 As written above, the computed availabilities are stored in the `temp.<tempName>` or `temp.availabilities` context property, and they are an **array** of objects as follows: